nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 1. Add `#import "Branch.h"` at the top to import the Branch framework.
 1. Define and initialize Branch

-{% image src='/img/pages/getting-started/sdk-integration-guide/objc_initSession.gif' center alt='deeplink path'%}
+{% image src='/img/pages/getting-started/sdk-integration-guide/objc_initSession.gif' center alt='Initialize the SDK'%}

 {% endtab %}

 {% tab swift %}
 1. Add a bridging header to import the Branch framework into your project.
 For help on adding a bridging header, see [this StackOverflow answer](http://stackoverflow.com/a/28486246/1914567){:target="_blank"}.
 1. In Xcode, open your **AppDelegate.swift** file.
-1. Define and initialize Branch
+1. Define and initialize Branch:

-{% image src='/img/pages/getting-started/sdk-integration-guide/swift_initSession.gif' center alt='deeplink path'%}
+{% image src='/img/pages/getting-started/sdk-integration-guide/swift_initSession.gif' center alt='Initialize Branch'%}

 {% endtab %}
 {% endtabs %}